-Our Office of Diversity Affairs plays a pivotal role in leading efforts to integrate inclusivity and multicultural awareness throughout our educational programs and clinical settings.
+Our Office of Diversity Affairs plays a pivotal role in leading efforts to integrate inclusivity and equity throughout our educational programs and clinical settings.

-Please contact us to find out more about how you can become involved in our many diversity initiatives.
+Please contact us to find out more about our work and how you can become involved.

 We are located on First Avenue at 33rd Street in Manhattan:

 Joseph E. Ravenell, MD, MS, Associate Dean for Diversity and Inclusion (he/him/his)